e-Commerce Ascension Series: Strategic Scoping (I)

 Hi there, e-Commerce enthusiast!
-It seems like you are hungry for success and information about how to dominate the e-Commerce industry.
+You seem hungry for success and information about how to dominate the e-Commerce industry.

 Fear not.
 You landed in the right place!
 This post is the first part of a blog series in which I will go through each of The e-Commerce Ascension™ levels and provide a more in-depth presentation of crucial aspects you need to get right for a smooth journey to the top of the sales chart.